Alan Arkin, Oscar-winning actor, dead at 89 - ExBulletin

 Most recently, Arkin was nominated for Emmy, Golden Globe and SAG awards for his comedic turn in the Netflix series The Kominsky Method.

-Other actors, including Viola Davis and Patton Oswalt, paid tribute to Arkin on social media.
+Fellow actors Viola Davis and Patton Oswalt paid tribute to Arkin on social media.

-Natasha Lyonne, who starred with Arkin in the Beverly Hills slums in 1998, shared her feelings on her Instagram Stories, writing about the late actor, I love this sweet, brilliant man so much and everyone’s favorite movie dad and hero the temperature.

-Arkin is survived by his wife Suzanne, his sons Matthew, Anthony and Adam, his grandchildren Molly, Emmet, Atticus and Abigail, and his great-grandson Elliott.
+Arkin is survived by his wife, Suzanne; sons Matthew, Anthony and Adam, grandchildren Molly, Emmet, Atticus and Abigail; and great-grandson Elliott.

 |